-Web Matters develops all of their websites in the WordPress publishing system.
-So let's find out what it is, why we use it and how WordPress will benefit your business.
+Web Matters designs websites using the awesome WordPress content management system.
+So let's find out what it is, why we love it so much and how WordPress will benefit your business.

 What is WordPress?

 WordPress is an open-source content management system - which is online software that manages the content of a website via a 'dashboard' that you log in to.

 WordPress is very popular and powers around 27% of the websites (as of November 2016) - that's a lot by the way.
 It was developed initially to run web blogs (blogs), but now it's used for almost anything you can imagine (including online shops and membership systems).